Summarist.ai

 Summary Generation Flow

-1. User uploads PDF via UploadThing
+1. User selects summary mode and uploads a PDF

-6. User redirected to summary viewer page
+9. User is redirected to the summary viewer page

 Database Schema